 Background

 Total non-esterified fatty acids (NEFA) have been well documented to influence the pathogenesis of type 2 diabetes mellitus.
-Experimental work has shown that exposure to high concentrations of NEFA can induce insulin resistance in insulin-sensitive tissue such as the muscle or liver and impair beta-cell production of insulin (1,2).
-Epidemiological and clinical studies have observed similar findings, showing that elevated total plasma NEFA associates with risk for diabetes (3,4).
+Experimental work has shown that exposure to high concentrations of NEFA can induce insulin resistance in insulin-sensitive tissues such as muscle and liver, and in addition can impair pancreatic beta-cell production of insulin (1,2).
+Epidemiological and clinical studies have reported concordant findings, showing in particular that elevated total plasma NEFA associates with increased risk for incident type 2 diabetes (3,4).

-Much of the previous experimental work frequently use fatty acids such as palmitic acid (16:0) or oleic acid (18:1n-9), or use a standard oil such as soybean oil as the exposure and generalize as total NEFA.
-However, fatty acids comprise multiple classes of molecules with diverse physiological functions, with few studies comparing different fatty acids.
-For instance, one study suggests that eicosapentaenoic acid (20:5n-3) can protect against the lipotoxic effect of palmitic acid in the beta-cells (5).
+Much of the previous experimental work on the role of NEFA in type 2 diabetes utilized individual fatty acid species such as palmitic acid (16:0) or oleic acid (18:1n-9), or alternatively, used specific oils such as soybean oil as the exposure to characterize the impact of total NEFA.
+However, fatty acids comprise multiple classes of molecules with diverse physiological functions, and few studies have compared the effects of a broader spectrum of fatty acids.
+Notably, one study suggests that eicosapentaenoic acid (20:5n-3) can protect against the lipotoxic effect of palmitic acid in the beta-cells (5).

-Despite a sizable literature studying the role of NEFA in diabetes, there are important gaps in the research.
+Despite a sizable literature studying the role of total NEFA concentrations in diabetes, there are important gaps in the research.
 In particular, there have been few long term studies in humans that have examined a range of NEFA species.
-Most studies have been on animals and cells, have been short term human infusion trials, or have been epidemiological studies that only looked at total NEFA.
-To date, there have been no longitudinal studies examining the role of the composition of the NEFA blood lipid fraction on the pathogenesis of diabetes, which is key to understanding causal associations given the chronic nature of diabetes pathophysiology.
-Therefore, our research objective was to examine the role of the serum NEFA composition on insulin sensitivity and beta-cell function in a longitudinal cohort.
-Some specific hypotheses included that higher palmitic acid while lower polyunsaturated fatty acids such as eicosapentaenoic acid would associate with lower insulin sensitivity and beta-cell function.
+The majority of previous studies have utilized animal models or cell lines, have been short term human infusion trials, or have been epidemiological studies that only looked at total NEFA (and not individual species).
+To date, there have been no longitudinal studies examining the role of the composition of the NEFA blood lipid fraction on the pathogenesis of diabetes, which is critical to understanding associations at a more granular level given the protracted natural history of diabetes and the growing appreciation of the divergent effects of individual fatty acid species.
+Therefore, our research objective was to examine the association of serum NEFA composition on changes over time in insulin sensitivity and beta-cell function in a longitudinal cohort.
+We hypothesized that higher palmitic acid and lower polyunsaturated fatty acids such as eicosapentaenoic acid would associate with worsening (or declining) insulin sensitivity and beta-cell function over 6 years.

 Subjects and Methods

 Participants from London and Toronto, Canada, were recruited into the Prospective Metabolism and Islet cell Evaluation (PROMISE) cohort.
-Eligibility for recruitment into PROMISE included having one or more risk factors for type 2 diabetes mellitus, such as obesity, hypertension, family history of diabetes, and/or a history of gestational diabetes or birth of a macrosomic infant.
+Eligibility for recruitment into PROMISE required having one or more risk factors for type 2 diabetes mellitus, including obesity, hypertension, family history of diabetes, and/or a history of gestational diabetes or birth of a macrosomic infant.
 Participants aged 30 years and older (n=736) attended the baseline visit between 2004-2006.
-Follow-up examinations occur every three years, with three examination visits completed to date (2004-2006, 2007-2009, and 2010-2013).
+Follow-up examinations in this cohort occur every three years, with three examination visits completed to date (2004-2006, 2007-2009, and 2010-2013).
 The current study used data on participants who did not have diabetes at baseline, who returned for one or more follow-up examinations, and who had samples available for fatty acid measurements (n=477).
 A diagram of the sample size at each visit is shown in Supplemental Figure S1.
 At each examination, participants undergo metabolic characterization, anthropometric measurements, and questionnaires on lifestyle and sociodemographics.
-Research ethics approval was obtained from Mount Sinai Hospital and the University of Western Ontario.
+Research ethics approval was obtained from Mount Sinai Hospital and the University of Western Ontario, and all participants provided written informed consent.
 Data collection methods were standardized across the 2 centres and research nurses were centrally trained.

 Blood measure assessments